Skip to content

 5. Go to the GitHub tab.

-6. To allow Choreo to connect to your GitHub account, click Authorize with GitHub.
-If you have not already connected your GitHub repository to Choreo, enter your GitHub credentials and select the repository you created in the prerequisites section to install the Choreo GitHub App.
+6. Click Authorize with GitHub to connect Choreo to your GitHub account.
+If you haven't connected your GitHub repository to Choreo, enter your credentials and select the repository you forked earlier to install the Choreo GitHub App.

 Note